david-hall/vzome-sharing/_posts/2025-03-31-Affine-soccer-ball-on-diamond-lattice-00-02-25.md

 Please just be patient for now when it's first loading or when you change scenes.
 I'll post a simpler more responsive version in a few days.

-The lattice itself is composed of one affine Soccer ball in 4 differnt orientations.
+The lattice itself is composed of one affine Soccer ball in 4 different orientations.
-The `Initial 4 Balls` scene initially appears to have tetrahedral symmetry, but it doesn't.
+The `Initial 4 Balls` scene may appear to have tetrahedral symmetry, but it doesn't.
 It just has a couple of perpendicular mirror symmetries that may not be initially obvious.

 The lattice is not exactly the standard diamond lattice made with `yellow` vZome struts.
-It's topologiclly equivalent, but it's struts unepectedly are in a slightly differnt direction from the typical symmetrical diamond lattice.
+It's topologically equivalent, but its struts are in a slightly different direction from the typical symmetrical diamond lattice.

 <figure style="width: 87%; margin: 5%">